 Some of these codes did not consider the effects of outshining (\citealt{Narayanan2024}, \citealt{Whitler2023}), which can lead to systematic underestimates of the $M_\star$ \citep{Sorba2018}.
-The latter is tightly linked to the SFH prescription, since some of them did not allow setting a non-parametric SFH.
+The latter is tightly linked to the SFH prescription, since some of them did not allow a nonparametric SFH to be set.
 The assumption of the priors and SFHs is more essential than the selection of the code itself.
-Non-parametric models capture better the variety of physical events (e.g., bursts, rejuvenation, sudden quenching, or maximally old star formation) responsible for the complex SFHs of high-$z$ galaxies (\citealt{Simha2014}, \citealt{Leja2019}, \citealt{Bohorquez2025}).
+Nonparametric models capture better the variety of physical events (e.g., bursts, rejuvenation, sudden quenching, or maximally old star formation) responsible for the complex SFHs of high-$z$ galaxies (\citealt{Simha2014}, \citealt{Leja2019}, \citealt{Bohorquez2025}).

-To avoid possible systematic effects produced by combining results obtained from different configurations and codes (see Sec.~\ref{sec:intro2}), we opted to refit all the galaxies within our sample using \texttt{Dense Basis} (\citealt{Iyer2017}, \citealt{Iyer2019}).
-This software uses non-parametric SFHs and incorporates stellar population synthesis models through the \texttt{FSPS} \texttt{Python} module.
+To avoid possible systematic effects produced by combining results obtained from different configurations and codes (see Sect.~\ref{sec:intro}), we opted to refit all the galaxies within our sample using \texttt{Dense Basis} (\citealt{Iyer2017}, \citealt{Iyer2019}).
+This software uses nonparametric SFHs and incorporates stellar population synthesis models through the \texttt{FSPS} \texttt{Python} module.
 The code builds the SFHs based on the lookback times at which a galaxy assembles certain quantiles of its $M_\star$, using Gaussian processes to create smooth and flexible SFHs.
 It uses a flexible number of parameters, adjusted to extract the maximum amount of information from the SEDs being fit.

-It is important to highlight that these are stellar fits only, and possible AGN flux contribution is not considered.
+It is important to highlight that these are stellar fits only, and a possible AGN flux contribution is not considered.
 Recent studies have shown that $5 - 15$\% of galaxies at $z \sim 4 - 7$ host supermassive black holes (\citealt{Harikane2023}, \citealt{Maiolino2024}).
-Photometric data are sometimes insufficient to confirm or dismiss the presence of AGNs, and we warn the reader that our $M_\star$ and SFR estimates may be overestimated in some of our galaxies, especially in the high-$M_\star$ end.
+Photometric data are sometimes insufficient to confirm or dismiss the presence of AGNs, and we warn the reader that our $M_\star$ and SFR estimates may be overestimated in some of our galaxies, especially at the high-$M_\star$ end.